 Always keep records of all the support that you pay to either the State or your family.
-Sometimes the State makes errors.
+Sometimes the State makes mistakes.
 You need to be able to prove how much you paid if there is any disagreement.

-DHHS will set your weekly child support according to Maine's Child Support Guidelines.
+DHHS will set your weekly child support using Maine's Child Support Guidelines.
 The Guidelines use a table (the Maine Schedule of Basic Child Support Obligation) that shows the weekly amount owed based on the combined income of both parents.
 DHHS will presume you should pay support according to this table.

 To do the calculations, you must fill out two forms.
 The first is the Child Support Affidavit.
 The second is the Child Support Worksheet.
-You will need the information from the Affidavit, and from the other parent's Affidavit, in order to fill out the Child Support Worksheet.
+You will need the information from the Affidavit, and from the other parent's Affidavit, to fill out the Child Support Worksheet.
 You can get the forms from any district court clerk or DHHS office.

 If you don't have a copy of the other parent's completed Affidavit, ask DHHS to give it to you.
-If DHHS won't do this, write to the DHHS hearing officer and ask that the other parent be served with a subpoena requiring that the information be brought to the hearing.
+If they won't, write to the DHHS hearing officer and ask that the other parent be served with a subpoena requiring them to bring the information to the hearing.
 If you don't have the other parent's Affidavit available to you, you can use your best estimate to fill out the Affidavit for the other parent.
 This will at least help you estimate the amount of support that you owe.